AustinWelch/Room-Mapping-Robot/README.md

   - The robot then uses a navigation algorithm to determine if it needs to adjust its course based on factors such as how close the nearest object is and whether the robot is still within the bounds of the predescribed area.
 The robot after any turns are made then updates it position with the new direction it faces.

+### Libraries Used:

+- DriverLib for the communication protocols and interrupts.
+- TI Graphics Library to interface with the BOOSTXL-K350QVG-S1.

 ### Hardware Used: